-The DMU has a female DB-15 connector.
-The signals are as shown in Table 2.
+All DMUs except IMU400CB, IMU400CC have a female DB-15 connector.
+The IMU400CB and IMU400CC have a male DB-15 connector.
+The signals are as shown in Table 1.
 All analog outputs are fully buffered and are designed to interface directly to data acquisition equipment.
 See "Analog Output" for details.